Techtonica/curriculum/coding-interviews/readme.md

 # Coding Interviews

+### Prerequisites

+📽️ Watch this video of [How to Tackle the Coding Interview](https://www.dropbox.com/s/nb34vrf0tb99goi/video1554065253.mp4?dl=0)

 This section should be used as additional material after you have already gone through the following curriculum:

 - [algorithms](../algorithms/intro-to-algorithms.md)